grbfacet/facet/relativity-tutorial.md

 title: Tutorial - Relativity theory
 ---

-### Aside: Units of measure prefixes indicate powers of ten:
+### Units of measure prefixes indicate powers of ten:

 The reader is probably familiar with the use of prefixes on units of measure in the metric system to indicate multiples or fractions of the unit of measure in powers of ten.
 The meter, a unit of length (about 3 ft), is abbreviated with the letter “m”.
 Just like we say 7 ft, we also say 13.2 m.
 Unlike the English system of measure we indicate 1000 meters as 1 km (one kilometer) and we indicate 1/1000th of a meter as 1 mm (one millimeter).